mdozmorov/TCGAsurvival/README.md

 - `TCGA_DEGs.Rmd` - differential expression analysis of TCGA cohorts separated into groups with high/low expression of selected genes.
 The results are similar to the `correlation` results, most of the differentially expressed genes are also best correlated with the selected genes.
 This analysis is to explicitly look at the extremes of the selected gene expression and identify KEGG pathways that may be affected.
 Change `selected_genes = "XXXX"` and `cancer = "YYYY"`.
 Manually run through line 254 to see which KEGG pathways are enriched.
 Then, run the code chunk on line 379 to generate a picture of the selected KEGG pathway, adjust the `![](hsa0YYYY.XXXX.png)` accordingly.
 Then, recompile the whole document.

 - `overlap_significance.R` - simple example of Fisher's exact test

+- `PCA.R` - exercises on dimensionality reduction of gene signatures

 - `PPI_Networks.Rmd` - experimenting with extracting and visualizing data from different PPI databases, for a selected gene.